ludw1gj/minesweeper-redux/README.md

 /** Contains the necessary values for a minesweeper game. */ interface IMinesweeper {
-  /** The board which holds values concerning the game grid. */ readonly board: IBoard;
+  /** The board which holds values concerning the game grid. */ readonly board: IBoard
-  /** The current status of the game. */ readonly status: GameStatus;
+  /** The current status of the game. */ readonly status: GameStatus
   /** The remaining flags. */
-  readonly remainingFlags: number;
+  readonly remainingFlags: number
-  /** The amount of time in ms since the game began.  */ readonly elapsedTime: number;
+  /** The amount of time in ms since the game began.  */ readonly elapsedTime: number
-  /** The number to seed RandomNumberGenerator */ readonly randSeed: number;
+  /** The number to seed RandomNumberGenerator */ readonly randSeed: number
-  /** Function that is called once every second. */ readonly timerCallback?: TimerCallback;
+  /** Function that is called once every second. */ readonly timerCallback?: TimerCallback
   /** Stops the timer.
-The property is set when timer has been started. */ readonly timerStopper?: TimerStopper;
+The property is set when timer has been started. */ readonly timerStopper?: TimerStopper
 }

 /** The current status of the game. */